-- Roll around the pastry loosely (this allows the roll to expand when its steaming to form a tight roll) then twist up the ends, and repeat with the second roll.
+- Roll up the pastry loosely (this allows the roll to expand when it is steaming to form a tight roll), twist up the ends, and repeat with the second roll.

 - Place in the steamer and steam until the rolls are tight and firm, about 40 minutes.

-- To test just gently squeeze and they should be full and firm.
-If not then just leave for a few more minutes.
+- To test, gently squeeze, and they should be full and firm.
+If not, then leave for a few more minutes.

 - Once cooked, carefully remove from the steamer, and leave the rolls to set.

-- Open the foil and slice into 3 serve with hot custard, sweetened with a little Golden Syrup rather than sugar
+- Open the foil and slice into three, serve with hot custard, sweetened with a little Golden Syrup rather than sugar

-- When needed slice cold and warm in a microwave on medium power, take care though, as the jam will burn.
+- When needed, slice cold.
+Warm in a microwave on medium power.
+Take care, though, as the jam will burn.

 Add ingredients from Vickery TV straight to your favourite online supermarket